MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 - Discrete or categorical (variables take on fixed options)
 - Mixed (a combination of variable types)

-The apsimNGpy package provides a comprehensive framework for optimizing both single- and multi-objective problems through the apsimNGpy.optimizer module.
+The apsimNGpy package provides a comprehensive framework for optimizing both single- and multi-objective problems through the ``apsimNGpy.optimizer`` module.
 Users can define decision variables (also known as control variables) associated with various APSIM components such as cultivars, manager scripts, and soil properties—for example, fertilization rate or sowing density.

-The module supports a wide range of built-in performance metrics including mse, rmse, rrmse, ccc, and wia, which are available as attributes of the optimization classes.
+The module supports a wide range of built-in performance metrics including ``mse, rmse, rrmse, ccc, and wia`` etc, which are available as attributes of the optimization classes.
 These metrics allow users to define appropriate loss functions that compare predicted values against observations.

-Once the objective function (e.g., minimizing RMSE or maximizing mean yield) is specified, users can run supported solvers to find optimal configurations of the decision variables.
+Once the objective function (e.g., minimizing ``RMSE`` or maximizing mean yield) is specified, users can run supported solvers to find optimal configurations of the decision variables.

 Demonstration
 ^^^^^^^^^^^^^